john-davies/mapter/README.md

 Future planned developments include:

-* Improved Editor with features like search/replace and undo.
-At the moment the [GTKSourceView](https://gitlab.gnome.org/GNOME/gtksourceview) component looks a likely candidate.
 * A method of moving or swapping the contents of cells without a lot of cutting & pasting